FedericoSu/BIICC-2024/README.md

 # SPIRE 2025

-For SPIRE 2025 Space datasets see space_datasets folder
+For SPIRE 2025 Space datasets see space_datasets folder.
+For Time datasets see presidential_speeches.csv

 # BIICC-2024